Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 1. Select the **Select Multiple** check box on the top right.

-2. Use the check boxes on the left next to each user task to select the ones you want to change in bulk.
+2. Use the check boxes on the left next to each user task to select the ones you want to change.

     **Note:** You can also select all of the user tasks at once by selecting the check box at the top of the list.

 3. Click **Delete** or **Change assignee** from the three dots menu on the top right.

-4.
+    This change will apply to all of the user tasks you have selected on the left.

+4. Follow the prompts and confirm to delete the user tasks or select a new assignee and then click **Assign**.

 ### Variables {#task-variables}